Love is in the air as Singapore badminton player Loh Kean Yew eyes Paris Olympics tilt

 “While I’m happy to share the good news with everyone on social media, I hope people will understand and respect our need for some privacy.”

 It has been a whirlwind few years for Loh, who was world No. 42 when he was knocked out at the group stage of the Tokyo Olympics in July 2021.
-Five months later, he returned from Huelva, Spain as Singapore’s first badminton world champion.
+Five months later, he returned from Huelva, Spain, as Singapore’s first badminton world champion.

-In 2022, he rose to a career-high world No. 3 and became the first Singaporean man to qualify for the season-ending BWF World Tour Finals – just weeks before his wedding proposal.
+In 2022, he rose to a career-high world No. 3 and became the first Singaporean man to qualify for the season-ending BWF World Tour Finals – just weeks before his marriage proposal.

 There were some lows and as he worked on his game to stay competitive at the top, he struggled on court at times and slipped to 10th in the rankings.

-After finding joy in his personal life in 2023, he is dreaming of more at the July 26-Aug 11 Paris Olympics when he aims to become the first Singaporean to win a badminton medal at the Games.
+After finding joy in his personal life in 2023, he is dreaming of more at the July 26-Aug 11 Paris Olympics, where he aims to become the first Singaporean to win a badminton medal at the Games.

 Loh said: “Since the last Olympics, it’s been a challenging journey of finding my way and place among the top players.
 I’ve had highs and lows and the work on improvement in every aspect never ends.